Gohan: Dragon Ball Z

 Gohan is introduced as the four-year-old son of Goku and Chi-Chi, named after Goku's adoptive grandfather.
-Described as well-mannered and reserved,Dragon Ball Daizenshū, book 2, Story Guide Gohan's story begins following his abduction by the extraterrestrial Saiyan named Raditz, revealed to be his paternal uncle.
+Described as well-mannered and reserved,Dragon Ball Daizenshū, book 2, Story Guide Gohan is abducted by the extraterrestrial Saiyan named Raditz, revealed to be his paternal uncle.
 While Goku is pinned to the ground, Gohan's extreme distress explodes with the release of his dormant power, which allows him to injure Raditz.
-Piccolo then takes Gohan away following the fight and Goku's death, and trains him for the upcoming battle against the two other Saiyans, Vegeta and Nappa, though Piccolo is aware that training the son of his greatest enemy will be a risk.
+With Goku training in the realm of the dead, Piccolo trains him for the upcoming battle against the two other Saiyans, Vegeta and Nappa.
 His tutelage under Piccolo forms a deep bond between the two characters, with Piccolo ultimately sacrificing himself to save Gohan during their fight with Nappa.
-After Vegeta's defeat, Gohan travels with Bulma and Krillin to planet Namek to use the Dragon Balls there to revive their fallen friends, as the Dragon Balls on Earth had turned to stone due to the Earth's protector Kami's death.
-After succeeding in gathering the Dragon Balls, Gohan and the others wish Piccolo back to life, causing Kami and the Dragon Balls to be returned.
-Gohan, along with Krillin and Vegeta, are then forced into an encounter with Frieza, who seeks the Dragon Balls for immortality.
-Shortly after the fight with Frieza begins, Krillin is impaled by one of Frieza's horns.
-Frieza stops Gohan as he tries to save Krillin, who has now been thrown into the ocean below, and he mocks him, saying it is pointless to try to save his friend since he and Vegeta are both about to die.
-Gohan is extremely angered by being unable to save Krillin and attacks Frieza without hesitation.
-He manages to knock Frieza into a small island below, and then he blasts him with a series of energy blasts before ending the attack with a Masenko.
-Later on in the fight, as Piccolo was getting repeatedly blasted from Frieza, who is now in his third form, Gohan blasts Frieza with another Masenko, and once again pushes him back with it.
-Frieza is able to send it back at Gohan without taking any damage, but he is once again shocked that a child could produce such an attack.
-Shortly after this, Frieza transforms into his original and most powerful form.
-Once he does this he immediately kills Dende, a young Namekian who had been secretly healing Gohan, Krillin, Piccolo and Vegeta.
-Gohan is outraged by this and unleashes all of his power against Frieza.
-However, he is unable to land even a single blow.
-After Goku transforms into a Super Saiyan enraged by the death of Krillin and defeats Frieza, the planet Namek explodes and Goku escapes while Frieza is left with serious injuries, Frieza is found in space by his father, King Cold, and is turned into a cyborg.
-Gohan is shown to settle back into school life on Earth, waiting for Goku to return home from Namek.
+After Vegeta's defeat, Gohan travels with Bulma and Krillin to planet Namek to use the Dragon Balls there to revive their fallen friends.
+Gohan and the others wish Piccolo back to life, causing Kami and the Dragon Balls to be returned.
+Gohan, along with Krillin and Vegeta, is then forced into an encounter with Frieza.
+After a long fight, Gohan is replaced by Goku.
+In the final fight, the Dragon Balls bring everybody from Namek to Earth.
+Frieza is found in space by his father, King Cold, and is turned into a cyborg.